alex-savin/esp32-p4-c6-hdmi-cec-ir/Improvements.md

    user to source a Mini-HDMI-to-Type-A cable.
 Superseded: the board uses a **full-size Type A female** receptacle.
 See the BOM for candidate parts and §2.1 for the pin remap this forces.

+9. **USB-Serial-JTAG — [DECIDED 2026-08-15: adopt, delete the CP2102N].**
+   The P4's ROM USB-Serial-JTAG on GPIO24/25 replaces the CP2102N on the existing USB-C: flashing (works on a blank chip), console, and full JTAG debugging over one cable — the fallback whose absence §1 flagged.
+DDC SCL moves GPIO24 → GPIO46, the HPD tap GPIO25 → GPIO47; `U6`, `Q1`/`Q2` and five resistors are deleted; `VDD_USBPHY` gets connected and the OTG HS pins (49/50) go to test pads as a DFU provision.
+The GPIO35 strap fix (§2.8) **remains mandatory** as the last-resort download entry.
+Complete change list: **Rework 20**.
+Verify at layout: D+/D− assignment on GPIO25/24, and whether the GPIO24/25 FS PHY is powered from `VDD_USBPHY`.

 ---